-In short we feel that safety isn’t just about the laser or the type of scanning equipment – whilst they are of course crucial to a good result it is the care and attention of the surgeons and staff that will ensure the best possible level of safety at a clinic.
+In short we feel that the best isn’t just about the laser or the type of scanning equipment – whilst they are of course crucial to a good result – it is the care and attention of the surgeons and staff that will ensure the highest possible level of efficacy at a clinic.